Doctor Who Creator Reveals His One Regret About the Revival’s First Episode

-When Doctor Who staged its big comeback in 2005, few people were more excited than Russell T. Davies, the series’ head writer and executive producer and a longtime Whovian who had spent years rallying the BBC to let him bring the landmark sci-fi series back.
+When staged its big comeback in 2005, few people were more excited than Russell T. Davies, the series’ head writer and executive producer and a longtime Whovian who had spent years rallying the BBC to let him bring the landmark sci-fi series back.
 Though The Doctor’s second coming has been a hit since it first debuted, Davies recently revealed the one regret he has about "Rose," the revival’s first episode: that he didn’t call Rose a “tart.”

 The scene in question occurs at about the 12:10 mark in the video below.
 It’s from "Rose," the episode that first introduces us to the Ninth Doctor (Christopher Eccleston) and his soon-to-be-faithful companion Rose Tyler (Billie Piper), who are being terrorized by a plastic arm (for reasons that require you to watch the whole thing to understand).

 Though it has been more than a dozen years since the episode first premiered, Davies recently had the chance to revisit it when he wrote a novelization of the “Rose” script for BBC Books.
 (If you're searching for gift ideas for Doctor Who lovers, it could be a good option.)

 "It was actually hard work, I've got to be honest," Davies told Digital Spy of revisiting the series in prose form.
 “I kind of thought, 'This'll be a laugh!' and then as I sat down with an empty page and realized it had to be 40,000 words, the horror set in.
 After 1000 words, I was sitting there going, '39,000 more?!'—I was glad I was allowed enough time.
 It was great fun, though ... and it's kind of a kick up the arse for it as well."